Saturday 23 September 2017

 As well as awakening the rowers to unexplored territory, the X12 also delivered them at Hayward Cup.
 The event is a four kilometre head race, stretching from Teal Corner to the Infinity bridge on the River Tees.
 Held annually, Hayward cup is jointly hosted by Stephenson College Boat Club and John Snow College Boat Club.
 The cup itself is a Victor Ludorum prize for the colleges of Durham and is presented to the highest point scoring college across all eight events.
 In addition the Queens Cup is also an esteemed trophy awarded to the fastest timed college across the event.

-(sadly race day was much less picturesque than that captured in this image)
+A wealth of support was hurled by Women's Captain - Harriet Freestone, from the Infinity Bridge (sadly race day was much less picturesque than that captured in this image) |

 GCBC donned their lycra in force, (some also sporting amorously festive facial artwork, enforced by Tim) with representatives from all squads - senior women and men as well as fresher women and men.